n-wach/cqdm/README.md

 # cqdm

-A rewrite of tqdm as a CPython C extension.
+A drop-in replacement for the popular tqdm library, accelerated with C bindings.

 ## Usage